jmooserific/airshow/README.md

-airshow
+Airshow
 =======

-A simple node.js photo album
+A _simply_ awesome node.js photo gallery server.

+Very much a work in progress.